chhotii-alex/prospective-randomizer/README.md

 some experiments this is nearly possible, by ordering a litter of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.
-But given the difficulties in translating results from animal studies, and the desire to have broadly applicable results, may studies on humans apply very few exclusion criteria.
+But given the difficulties in translating results from animal studies, and the desire to have broadly applicable results, may studies use human subjects, and apply very few exclusion criteria.
-Thus, it becomes increasingly probable that group sampling differences in a small-N study will have significant baseline (pre-intervention) differences between groups.
+Given the diversity of humans compared to lab animals, it becomes unfortunately likely that group sampling differences in a small-N study will have significant baseline (pre-intervention) differences between groups.

 In human studies, all measurable features of subjects will have some more or less broad distribution.
-Without the resources to go out and search for a subject similar to a subject in group A to put into group B&dash;in the typical arrangement of taking all comers&mdash;we cannot match subjects, but can perhaps hope to match groups, at least in their means on selected features.
-However, when subjects are added to the study one at a time (or a few at a time), it is difficult to accurately anticipate the mean of the subjects who will enroll.
+Without the resources to go out and search for a subject similar to a subject in group A to put into group B&dash;in the typical arrangement of taking all comers&mdash;we cannot match subjects, but can perhaps hope to match groups, at least on selected features.
+With small-N studies, it is not uncommon for outcome measures to differ more at baseline than after the experimental intervention.

+However, when subjects are
+added to the study one at a time (or a few at a time), it is difficult to accurately anticipate the mean of the subjects who will enroll.